 Have extra mushrooms to use up?
 Try these recipes:

 White Mushroom Pizza from Damn Delicious

 How to Freeze Mushrooms – the Super Easy Way

 Step 1: Buy mushrooms, preferably when they’re on sale for a great price.

 Step 2: Brush your mushrooms off with a paper towel and slice them.
 You don’t have to be overly picky about the slicing.
 I just roughly slice.
 Place them on a large cookie sheet and freeze.

-Step 3: Once mushrooms are frozen, transfer them from the cookie sheet to large ziplock bags.
+Step 3: Once mushrooms are frozen, transfer them from the cookie sheet to large ziplock bags (they break apart easily).
 Store in your freezer.
 Anytime you want to use some you can remove just the amount you’d like.

 Voila!
 Mushrooms only ever bought on sale and not a slimy one to be found!

 You might also like: